Access Options

 Harvard’s on-site circulating collections are open-stack, which means that you can go to the shelf to get a book quickly or to browse.

-Note the call number, an alphanumeric code following the library name.
-You will need this even if HOLLIS displays floor and row number locations for the item.
-Every library has call number location charts, maps, and staff available to help.
+• Note the call number, an alphanumeric code following the library name.
+You will need the call number even if HOLLIS displays floor and row number locations for the item.

-Pro tip: you can text yourself a call number.
+Pro Tip: you can text yourself a call number.
 Find this option in the "Send to" menu.

 Example call numbers: